kannancmohan/app2-development-prototype-microservice/docs/observability-logging.md

 Logging can be implemented

-1. Using a scraping agent (eg grafana-promtail, Fluentd, FluentBit).
+Option 1: Using a scraping agent (eg grafana-promtail, Fluentd, FluentBit).

-2. Using OTEL exporter to directly export logs to Log aggregation system like Loki, Elastic, Splunk etc
+Option 2: Using OTEL exporter to directly export logs to Log aggregation system like Loki, Elastic, Splunk etc

+Note: This code base implements option1 and a sample implementation for option2 can be found in [github branch](https://github.com/kannancmohan/app2-development-prototype-microservice/tree/opentele-logging-external)

 ## Option 1: Using promtail agent to scrap logs from apps and pushing them to Loki